LZJorge/LZJorge/README.md

 <h1 align="center">Hi 👋 I'm Jorge</h1>
 <h3 align="center">A passionate backend developer from Venezuela</h3>

 <p>Undergraduate student and a aspiring software developer with good problem-solving skills.
 Able to perform well in a team.
-Passionate about coding and equipped with a diverse and promising skill-set, placing a special emphasis on writing good quality code.
-Also regularly write technical content and articles for various popular tech sites.</p>
+Passionate about coding and equipped with a diverse and promising skill-set, placing a special emphasis on writing good quality code.</p>

 <br>